zotero/citeproc-rs/crates/wasm/README.md

 # `citeproc-wasm`

-(Not yet implemented.)

 This is a build of `citeproc` that is suitable for use in Node.js, a browser or a Firefox/Chromium-based application like Zotero.
-It consists of a WebAssembly (WASM) binary of roughly 100kB gzipped, and a fairly lightweight JavaScript wrapper for that binary.
-If your programming language can link to C libraries either natively or through FFI, it is preferable to use that instead.
+It consists of a WebAssembly (WASM) binary, and a fairly lightweight JavaScript wrapper for that binary.

 The wrapper consists of:

 * A JS class to wrap `citeproc::Driver`.
-The core processing code is synchronous, but it will be sufficiently fast to run in any interactive context.
+The core processing code is synchronous, but it will generally be sufficiently fast to run in any interactive context.
 * A JS interface for library consumers to asynchronously fetch locales and style modules at specific points in Driver's lifecycle.
 The fetching must happen and complete before the processing actually begins, because processing